iPragma/tech-on-sunday/content/fr/_index.md

     title:
       - TECH ON SUNDAY
     subtitle:
-      - Try to make technology simpler
+      - Simple solutions for lot of problems
     titleColor:
     titleShadow: true
     titleFontSize: 44